Andrea6128/hangman/README.md

 simple game of hangman for terminal

 ## requirements
-python 3.6+
+- python 3.6+
-hangman.py and data.py in the same dir
+- hangman.py and data.py in the same dir

 ## run
-python hangman.py
+python3 hangman.py